allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 At Allegro we are managing tens of MongoDB clusters, with hundereds of MongoDB databases running on them.
-This kind of approach, where one MongoDB cluster runs multiple MongoDB databases allowed us to utilize resources more effectively at the same time easing maintenance of clusters.
+This kind of approach, where one MongoDB cluster runs multiple MongoDB databases allowed us to utilize resources more effectively, while at the same time easing maintenance of clusters.

 ![Old approach](/img/articles/2023-05-28-online-mongodb-migration/one_cluster_multiple_databases.png)

-We've been living with this approach for years, but unfortunatelly with more and more databases created on same clusters we've started facing noisy neighbour problem.
+We've been living with this approach for years, but over time, more and more databases were created on shared clusters, increasing frequency of noisy neighbour problem.

 ### Noisy neighbour problem

-Generally speaking, noisy neighbour situation happens when one application consumes so much resources (like CPU, RAM or Storage), that it causes starvation of other applications running on the same infrastructure.
+Generally speaking, noisy neighbour situation appears while multiple applications run on shared infrastructure, and one of those applications starts to consume so many resources (like CPU, RAM or Storage), that it causes starvation of other applications.

 In Allegro this problem started to be visible because over the years we've created more and more new MongoDB databases which were hosted on fixed amount of clusters.

 The most often cause of noisy neighbour problem in Allegro infrastructure was long time high CPU usage caused by one of MongoDB databases on a given cluster.
-On various occasions it occured that non-optimal query performed on humongous collection was consuming too much CPU time, negativelly affecting all the other databases on that cluster by making them slower or completely unresponsive.
+On various occasions it occured that non-optimal query performed on large collection was consuming too much CPU, negativelly affecting all the other databases on that cluster, making them slower or completely unresponsive.

 ![Cluster CPU usage](/img/articles/2023-05-28-online-mongodb-migration/cluster_cpu.png)

-### MongoDB on Kubernetes as a solution for noisy neighbours problem
+### MongoDB on Kubernetes as a solution for noisy neighbour problem

-To solve the noisy neighbours problem a separate team implemented a solution allowing Allegro developers to create independent MongoDB clusters on Kubernetes.
+To solve the noisy neighbour problem a separate team implemented a solution allowing Allegro developers to create independent MongoDB clusters on Kubernetes.
-From now, every new MongoDB cluster serves only one MongoDB database.
-Each cluster is formed from multiple replicasets and arbiter spread among datacenters.
+From now, each MongoDB cluster is formed of multiple replicasets and arbiter spread among datacenters, serving only single MongoDB database.
-Running each database on separate cluster with isolated resources managed by Kubernetes was a solution for our noisy neighbour problem.
+Running each database on separate cluster with isolated resources managed by Kubernetes was our solution for noisy neighbour problem.

 ![Kubernetes CPU usage](/img/articles/2023-05-28-online-mongodb-migration/k8s_cpu.png)

 At this point we knew what we needed to do to solve our problems - we had to migrate all MongoDB databases from old shared clusters, to new independent clusters on Kubernetes.
-Now came the difficult part of _"how"_ should we approach it.
+Now came the difficult part of _"how"_ should we do it.

 ## Available options